Joseph-Lumpkin/TrackView/README.md

 # TrackView

 This sample project demonstrates the use of path data to draw custom views at runtime.
-These objects can then have their path data extracted and manipulated to support things like complex animations.
+These views can then have their path data extracted and manipulated to support things like complex animations.

 A sample usage would be to replace the code in the TrackView::drawTrack(),